forkphorus/sb-downloader/README.md

 // The output:
 // type is 'sb', 'sb2', or 'sb3'
 const type = project.type;
-// arrayBuffer is an ArrayBuffer of the compressed project data const arrayBuffer = project.arrayBuffer;
+// arrayBuffer is an ArrayBuffer of the compressed project data in the format given by type. const arrayBuffer = project.arrayBuffer;
-// For projects loaded from an ID, title is the title of the project, if any, if the project is shared
+// For shared projects loaded from an ID, this is the title of the project, if any.
-// The title couldn't be found, this will be an empty string.
+// If the title couldn't be found, this will be an empty string.
 It is your job to handle that and default to
-// a different title, such as the project ID. const title = project.title;
+// something else such as the project's ID if necessary. const title = project.title;

-// This method fetches the project's public data from api.scratch.mit.edu/projects/id.
+// This method fetches the project's data from api.scratch.mit.edu/projects/id.
+Only works for shared projects.
 // We use it internally for fetching project tokens and titles.
 We export it in case you find it useful too. const metadata = await SBDL.getProjectMetadata('60917032');
 ```